AdaInTheLab/the-human-pattern-lab-docs/docs/getting-started.md

 ---

-## 🎉 You’re Ready
+## 🎉 You’re Oriented

-You now have:
+You now know:

-- Dev server running
-- File structure understood
-- Mascots whispering guidance
-- A glowing UI powered by cosmic Tailwind

-Next steps:
+- how the Lab is structured
+- where the data lives

-- Explore `src/pages/` to modify views
+- how to run it locally
-- Edit `src/data/` to update content
+- where to explore next
-- Customize UI components
-- Experiment, build, and have fun

 Welcome to The Human Pattern Lab.
-May your patterns be sharp and your raccoons caffeinated.
+May your systems stay legible and your raccoons remain caffeinated.